ucd-os-pistachio-s18/msl-clang-001/README.md

 This solution, while not trivial was not easy to complete and therefore caused us to be behind schedule and unable to complete the assignment.

-We attempted to build a working tree count structure three separate times.
+We attempted to build a working tree data structure three separate times.
 Our first attempt did not work, so we tried to build a tree from scratch using similar ideas.
 The third attempt at building a tree centered around obtaining the correct output from the program using a linked list of tree nodes, which we would then retrofit into a proper tree.
 We did not have enough time to make any of these work correctly.